onlyhom/mobile-select/README.md

 Change method name: updateWheels() → reRenderWheels()
 The updateWheel() method does not change.
 Add new API: updateWheels(data) is used to update the entire data source in cascading data format.

+### 2017-08-15[update]
+Repair in cascade state, single click failed.
+Delete the comment after the brace in the js file(In the php environment there will be js code failure situation).
+Fix ios potential bug.
+Add API: show()
+Add API: getValue()
+Add option style options(Modify the connector / button text / button color / background color and so on)：
+connector
+ensureBtnText
+ensureBtnColor
+cancelBtnText
+cancelBtnColor
+titleColor
+titleBgColor
+bgColor
+textColor
+Supports color formats such as #ff0000 rgba(0,255,255,0.5) orange.

 ## License